-Despite the trade offs, we’d still be getting a good link in both cases.
-Although if we had to choose between the two, we’d plump for relevance over quality.
+Despite the trade-offs, we would still be getting a good link in both cases.
+Although if we had to choose between the two, we would plump for relevance over quality.

 So, to sum up this section:

-The best links come from sources which are both relevant and valuable
+The best links come from sources that are both relevant and valuable

-Links from sources which are either relevant or high-quality can be beneficial too, but typically not as good as sources which are both
+Links from sources that are either relevant or high-quality can be beneficial too, but typically not as good as sources that are both

 In an either-or situation, source relevance is more important than source quality